Sumitra Devi (actress): Career

 In 1950, she appeared in Nitin Bose's Hindi film Mashaal, which is based on Rajani, a famous Bengali novel by the veteran author Bankim Chandra Chottopadhyay.
 She played the character of Tarangini who is in love with the character of Samar, played by Ashok Kumar, but is compelled by her father to marry a wealthy landlord.
 The film achieved critical as well as commercial success.
 The year 1952 saw four of her Bollywood releases Deewana, Ghunghroo, Mamta, Raja Harischandra.
 Deewana and Ghunghroo received remarkable success at box office.
-Her other releases were Mayurpankh (1954), Chor Bazaar (1954), Jagte Raho (1956) and Delhi Darbar (1956), to name a few.
+Her other releases were Mayurpankh (1954), Chor Bazaar (1954), Rajyogi Bharathi (1954), Jagte Raho (1956) and Delhi Darbar (1956), to name a few.

 In 1955, she appeared in Ardhendu Mukhopadhyay's Bengali film Dasyu Mohan, which became a huge hit at the box office.
 In 1956, she appeared in Pinaki Mukhopadhyay's Bengali film Asabarna (1956) and Kartik Chattopadhyay's blockbuster Saheb Bibi Golam (1956), which is an adaptation of Bimal Mitra's classic novel of the same name.
 She plays the character of a beautiful, alcoholic wife of an aristocrat, who forms a loving yet platonic relationship with the protagonist Bhootnath.
 She has been most remembered for her role in this film.
 Director Kartik Chattopadhyay was keen to cast her in the role of the beautiful, eeyorish mistress of the junior landlord, but felt on edge at the same time as he thought that she might be repulsed by this role as it mirrored her conjugal life to some extent.
 He found his breath when Sumitra Devi gave her consent.

 The film was released on 9 March 1956 and turned out as a massive hit at the box office.
 In 1957, she appeared in Kartik Chattopadhyay's another blockbuster Nilachaley Mahaprabhu.
 She was further adulated for her role as a nautch girl in Haridas Bhattacharya's National Award winning film Aandhare Alo (1957).

 In 1958, she was paired with Uttam Kumar in Jiban Gangopadhgay's ambitious venture Joutuk.
 Sumitra Devi's reign began to slow down in the sixties.
 In 1964, she rendered the character of Draupadi in Chandrakant Gor's Hindi film Veer Bhimsen.
-In the same year, she appeared in O. C. Gangopadhyay's Kinu Gowalar Gali, where she played the character of a woman who is desperate to win back her husband's love for her.
+In O. C. Gangopadhyay's Kinu Gowalar Gali (1964), she enacted the role of Shanti who is desperate to win back her husband's love for her.
+Her performance in the film won critical favour.